Research-Informatics/data-guide/pages/basics.md

 |Flowsheet|Tool that collects discrete data in a particular format.
 Allows for standard data entry and easy data extraction.|Structured|Vitals|
 |Flag|Term used for a mechanism leveraging various data available in Epic via phenotyping that alerts of the presence (or absence) of a particular condition, situation, need, problem in the data|Derived, Binary|CDW-R SUD algorithm|
 |Indicator|Y/N field in Epic|Binary|example|

-### Data Quality

-Data quality refers to the accuracy, completeness, consistency, and reliability of data, ensuring it is fit for its intended purpose.
-High-quality data is essential for generating meaningful insights, supporting sound decision-making, and maintaining the integrity of research and clinical processes.
-Key dimensions of data quality include:

-- **Accuracy**: Ensures the data reflects the real-world entities or events it represents.
-- **Completeness**: Verifies that all necessary data elements are present.
-- **Consistency**: Confirms uniformity across data sources and systems.
-- **Timeliness**: Ensures the data is up-to-date and relevant at the time of use.
-- **Provenance**: Tracks the origin and history of data to maintain its integrity.

-The CDW-R is primarily responsible for ensuring data quality across its curated datasets.
-The team works closely with researchers and study teams as needed to address data quality concerns and tailor datasets for their specific research objectives.
-By partnering with the CDW-R, teams can trust that their data is reliable, accurate, and well-suited for meaningful analysis.

 ---